Joey Wendle Player Props: Marlins vs. Mariners

 Joey Wendle At The Plate

-- Wendle is batting .236 with six doubles, two triples, a home run and seven walks.
+- Wendle is hitting .236 with six doubles, two triples, a home run and seven walks.

+- He has hit a long ball in one of 30 games, and in 1% of his plate appearances.

-- Wendle has driven in a run in five games this season (16.7%), including one multiple-RBI game.
+- Wendle has driven in a run in five games this year (16.7%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.